 Who is David Hare?

 David Hare was recently described by the Washington Post as ‘the premiere political dramatist writing in English’ and his new play, I’m Not Running, follows in his political drama style.
 Sian Brooke plays Pauline Gibson, a doctor and leader of a campaign to save her local hospital, who faces agonising decisions about her future in politics and a friendship that spans 20 years.
-An examination of private lives versus public personas, I’m Not Running plays in the Lyttelton Theatre from 2 October 2018.
-It is David Hare’s 17th new play for the National Theatre – below are some highlights from his illustrious National Theatre career.
+An examination of private lives versus public personas, Peter Gynt, David Hare’s new version of Henrik Ibsen's Peer Gynt, plays in the Olivier Theatre from 27 June 2019 – below are some highlights from his illustrious National Theatre career.

 Anthony Hopkins, Tim McInnerny and Peter Blythe in Pravda by David Hare (1985).
 Photo by Nobby Clark.

 Zoë Wanamaker in Wrecked Eggs by David Hare (1986).
 Photo by Frank Hermann

 Claire Higgins and Oliver Ford Davies in The Absence of War by David Hare (1993).
 Photo by John Haynes.

 Diana Rigg and Lesley Sharp in David Hare's version of Bertolt Brecht's Mother Courage and her Children (1995).
 Photo by Ivan Kyncl.

 Judi Dench and Samantha Bond in Amy's View by David Hare (1997).
 Photo by John Haynes.

 Behind the Beautiful Forevers, based on the book by Katherine Boo, adapted by David Hare.
 Photo by Richard Hubert Smith.